Oxaide

 What is battery degradation?

 Battery degradation is the process by which the battery loses useful performance over time.
-That can show up as capacity fade, resistance rise, thermal sensitivity, reduced flexibility, or other commercially relevant changes.
+That can show up as capacity fade, resistance rise, thermal sensitivity, reduced flexibility, or other material changes.

 Does battery degradation only mean lower capacity?